-Enjoy a full day of sightseeing in Kyoto starting the day by visiting the spectacular Kiyomizu Temple.
+Start the day with a guided tour exploring some of the city's highlights.
+We'll begin at the renowned Kiyomizu Temple, founded in the 8th century.
+Situated halfway up the Otowayama Hill it encompasses a vast area and affords stunning views of Kyoto.

+Wander along the narrow winding alleys leading up to the temple, lined with magnificently preserved old houses, craftsmen's workshops and tea houses.
+Soak up the flavor of traditional Japanese atmosphere, and perhaps purchase some exquisite locally crafted souvenirs.
 You will spend 1.5 hours on foot exploring the temple.

+Afterwards we'll enjoy a tea making and tea tasting experience where we'll learn more about the traditions surrounding tea in Japan.

-Later, experience the age-old rituals of a traditional tea ceremony accompanied by a Tea Master.
-Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.
-After lunch, visit the famous Fushimi Inari Shrine with its thousands of vermillion torii gates.
-You will walk up part of the mountain and the incline allows a steadypaced walk around 15 minutes with flat road and steps to reach tori gates.
+Finish your day with Fushimi Inari, famous for its corridors of tori gates, as seen in the movie Memoirs of a Geisha.
+You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach tori gates.

 Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.
 You will be on your feet for approximately 3-4 hours today.

 Kiyomizu - Meaning 'Pure Water Temple', the 16th century Kiyomizu Temple is one of the most celebrated temples of Japan and houses the Jishu Shrine dedicated to the deity of love.
-A highlight is Hondo's veranda which is perched over the hillside, offering spectacular woodland vistas.
+A highlight is the Hondo's veranda which is perched over the hillside, offering spectacular woodland vistas.